aayushker/Shhh/README.md

 ## 🐛 **Known Issues**

 - **JPEG Support**: Due to JPEG's lossy compression, it is not supported for encoding messages.
-Only lossless formats like PNG, BMP, and TIFF are supported.
+So to overcome this issue all the lossy image file types are coverted internally to PNG.
 - **Image Distortion**: Encoding very large messages may cause visible distortion in the image.

 <br />